Talick123/oop2_ex4/README.txt

     the cat by clicking and blocking out tiles.
 If the cat reaches the edge, the user loses.
     If the user is able to enclose the cat such that it can not continue to move, then the user wins.
+    during the game the user can undo moves, reset level and ask for new game.

 Design: